statechannels/website/server/docs/getting-started.md

 1. When is the game over? -> `function isStateTerminal()`
 1. What happens to the stake when the game is over? -> `function resolve()`

-Take a quick look at [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol) to see how it addresses each of the questions.
+Take a look at [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol) to see how it addresses each of the questions.
 We'll also run through this together in the next [section](https://github.com/counterfactual/website/blob/joey-editing/server/docs/getting-started.md#a-quick-look-at-the-contract).

 ### Counterfactual Interface for Virtual State Channels

-To build the UI for our game of HighRoller, we'll use the Counterfactual framework's client library to build the `AppInstance` object and to interact with it using its own methods and through a Counterfactual `Provider` object.
+We'll use the Counterfactual framework's client library to build the `AppInstance` object and interact with it using a Counterfactual `Provider` instance.

-### In this Getting Start Guide, you’ll learn how to:
+By following along with this Getting Started Guide, you'll learn how to:

 1. Create a new Counterfactual project repo
 1. Create an `AppFactory` instance, which will specify the application logic for **HighRoller**
-1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new virtual state channel when the user wants to play **HighRoller**
+1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new `AppInstance` to start a game of **HighRoller**
-1. Use the Counterfactual `Provider`'s method `on()` to listen for the second player to accept the proposed virtual install
+1. Use the Counterfactual `Provider`'s method `on()` to listen for the second player to accept the proposal
 1. Use the Counterfactual `Provider`'s method `on()` to listen for updated state in the virtual channel
-1. Use the `AppInstance`'s `takeAction()` method to [update state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
+1. Use the `AppInstance`'s `takeAction()` method to [progress state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
-1. Use the `AppInstance`'s `uninstall()` method to close and resolve the virtual channel
+1. Use the `AppInstance`'s `uninstall()` method to uninstall and resolve the `AppInstance`

 Along the way, we'll see how the Counterfactual framework ensures that state is updated safely and securely.

-One more thing: to streamline your first dapp, we've built and deployed a bot that will accept `proposeInstallVirtual()` requests for **HighRoller** and play the game with your user.
-This means you only have to code the UI for the first player of **HighRoller**.
+One more thing: to streamline development of your first dapp, we've built and deployed a bot that will accept installs and play **HighRoller**.
+This means we only have to code the game interface for the first player of **HighRoller**.

 ---------